 Estero Bay Aquatic Preserve works closely with the Estero Bay Buddies and Charlotte Harbor Aquatic Preserves to meet its mission.
-Volunteers are encouraged to help clean up marine debris; monitor seagrasses, wading and diving bird rookeries; and monitor water quality in cooperation with the Charlotte Harbor Estuaries Volunteer Water Quality Monitoring Network.
+Volunteers are encouraged to help clean up marine debris; monitor seagrasses, and wading and diving bird rookeries; and monitor water quality in cooperation with the Charlotte Harbor Estuaries Volunteer Water Quality Monitoring Network (CHEVWQMN).

 The Estero Bay Estuary complex began to form about 5,000 years ago when a rise in sea level flooded the mouth of the Caloosahatchee River and the smaller rivers and creeks of the present Estero Bay area.
 This flooding caused sediments to be deposited at the mouth of the Caloosahatchee River and the lesser streams.
 The sediments from the Caloosahatchee River were carried by the longshore currents south to be deposited as barrier islands bounding the present Estero Bay.
 The sediments deposited from the smaller rivers and streams in Estero Bay filled in the bay to cause its present shallow depth.

 Estero Bay was formed into a lagoonal type estuary by the lack of significant fresh water input and a weak tidal exchange due to the restricted size of its inlets.
 This lagoonal formation may have been further aggravated by the present bridges and causeways in the area.

 The Estero Bay Aquatic Preserve, comprising the northern half of Estero Bay, was dedicated in December 1966 as the state's first aquatic preserve.
 During the 1983 session of the Florida Legislature, the southern half of Estero Bay down to the Lee County line was added.